AngleProtocol/angle-docs/core-module/other-aspects/emergency-modules.md

 ## 🍀 Standard Liquidity Providers Insurance of the Insurance

 If the incentives put in place do not attract enough HAs to fully insure the Core module against the volatility of the collateral and if there is not enough surplus accumulated, it can rely on the collateral brought by Standard Liquidity Providers to ensure full convertibility of the stablecoins.
-There is an equilibrium threshold to expect with Standard Liquidity Providers (SLPs).
+There is an equilibrium threshold at stake with Standard Liquidity Providers (SLPs).
 Indeed, the fewer SLPs there are, the more interesting it becomes to be a SLP because of the [multiplier effect](https://docs.angle.money/concepts/standard-liquidity-providers#multiplier-effect) that is spread among SLPs.

 To prevent the cascading effect that could be induced if SLPs all exit the Core module, a slippage is introduced to discourage SLPs from exiting when the collateral ratio is too low: this is a way to make sure that there will always be SLPs in the Core module.
 Note here that HAs are never affected by exit restrictions: they can find incentives to enter at any point in time thus bringing extra-liquidity, regardless of whether there has been a price drop or not.